What just happened in Nevada with the Eliminators Movie lawsuits?

 WWE Studios Finance Corp. is claiming copyright infringement for the unlawful download of the “Eliminators” movie.
 Here is a snapshot of that title from the RIGHTSENFORCEMENT copyright troll’s own site (noting its placement among other movies, which I believe will soon be subject of future lawsuits):

-The purpose of this article, however, is not to discuss the WWE Studios Finance Corp. movie lawsuits, but to discuss their Nevada attorney, Charles Rainey of Hamrick & Evans, LLP (let’s hope they have some good malpractice insurance based on what I am about to share).
+The purpose of this article, however, is not to discuss the WWE Studios Finance Corp. or other movie lawsuits (or even copyright trolls as prolific as Malibu Media became a few years after this article), but to discuss their Nevada attorney, Charles Rainey of Hamrick & Evans, LLP (let’s hope they have some good malpractice insurance based on what I am about to share).

 Who is WWE Studios’ plaintiff attorney Charles Rainey?

 Charles Rainey is the plaintiff attorney / copyright troll attorney filing all of the WWE Studios Finance Corp.
 (Eliminators movie) lawsuits on behalf of his ‘common troll‘ (Guardaley / MPAA) client.
 I was looking at the docket for his WWE Studios Finance Corp. v.
 John and Jane Does (Case No. 2:17-cv-00899) case, and it occurred to me that Charles Rainey sent subpoenas out to CenturyLink subscribers WITHOUT AUTHORIZATION FROM THE JUDGE.

 What is your proof that this sanctionable conduct occurred?

 Here is a copy of the court’s docket — you’ll notice NO AUTHORIZATION from Nevada Magistrate Judge Cam Ferenbach giving him permission to send the subpoenas, and sending subpoenas without explicit authorization to do so can land the copyright troll attorney with SANCTIONS from the court.